shalabhms/reliable-collections-cli/Contributing.md

 For questions related to Azure Service Fabric clusters, take a look at the [tag on StackOverflow](https://stackoverflow.com/questions/tagged/azure-service-fabric) and [official documentation](https://docs.microsoft.com/en-us/azure/service-fabric/).

-### General Service Fabric issues

 If your issue is not specific to the Service Fabric CLI, please use the [Service Fabric issues repository](https://github.com/Azure/service-fabric-issues/issues) to report an issue.

 ### CLI specific issues

-If your issue is relevant to the Reliable Collections CLI, please use this repositories issue tracker.
+If your issue is relevant to the Reliable Collections CLI, please use this repository's issue tracker.

 Be sure to search for similar previously reported issues prior to creating a new one.
 In addition, here are some good practices to follow when reporting issues: